-- (a) Defendant or Defendant's counsel shall advise the Probation Officer whether counsel wish to receive notice of and a reasonable opportunity to attend any interview of the Defendant. - (b) Within thirty-five (35) days after a plea of guilty, nolo contendere, signed consent to conduct a presentence investigation prior to plea, or verdict of guilty, the Probation Officer shall disclose two copies of the initial presentence investigation report to counsel for the defendant, and disclose one copy to counsel for the Government.
-Defense counsel shall promptly provide one copy to the Defendant.
+(a) The defendant or the defendant's counsel shall advise the Probation Officer whether counsel wish to receive notice of and a reasonable opportunity to attend any interview of the defendant.

-- (c) Within twenty-one (21) days after disclosure of the initial presentence report, either by certified mail or personal delivery, the parties shall communicate to the Probation Officer and each other such objections as they have to matters either contained in or omitted from the report.
+- (b) Within thirty-five days after a plea of guilty, a plea of nolo contendere, signed consent to conduct a presentence investigation prior to plea, or a verdict of guilty, the Probation Officer shall disclose the initial presentence investigation report to the defendant's counsel and the assigned Assistant United States Attorney.
+The defendant's counsel shall promptly provide one copy to the defendant. - (c) Within twenty-one days after disclosure of the initial presentence report, the parties shall communicate to the Probation Officer and each other any objections they have to the content either contained in or omitted from the initial report.
 Such communication may be oral or written, but the Probation Officer may require that any oral objection be promptly confirmed in writing.
-All objections to the presentence report should be clearly identified in order that they may be resolved to the extent practicable through informal procedures, including telephone conferences.
-During the disclosure period, written objections should be filed with the Probation Officer and not with the Court. - (d) Thereafter, the Probation Officer shall conduct such further investigation and make such revisions to the initial presentence report as may be deemed appropriate.
+All objections to the presentence report must be clearly identified in order that they may be resolved to the extent practicable through informal procedures, including telephone conferences.
+During the twenty-one days following disclosure, any written objections must be delivered to the Probation Officer and not to the Court. - (d) After receiving objections, the Probation Officer shall conduct any necessary investigation and make revisions to the initial report as he or she deems appropriate.
 The Probation Officer shall respond to all unresolved objections.
-If any party holds a good faith belief that a further conference may yet resolve or narrow any objection, it shall be the obligation of the objecting party to seek a conference with the Probation Officer and the other party.
-Any such conference shall be held within thirty-one (31) days following disclosure of the initial presentence report.
-All unresolved objections shall be memorialized in writing by the objecting party to the Probation Officer within seven (7) days after such conference. - Following any conference held pursuant to paragraph (d) of this Rule, but not (e) later than forty-two (42) days following disclosure of the initial presentence report, the Probation Officer shall transmit the final presentence investigation report to the Judge and the parties [two copies to counsel for the Defendant and one copy to counsel for the Government], either by posting of certified mail or by personal delivery, pursuant to Rule 32, Fed R. Crim.
-P. The final report shall include an addendum identifying (1) all unresolved objections previously memorialized in writing; (2) a brief statement of the grounds for each such objection; (3) the Probation Officer's comments on each such objection after considering such conferences and discussion among the parties has occurred; and, if known, (4) an indication whether the parties are anticipated to wish to present evidence to the Court on any such objection at the sentencing hearing.
-The Probation Officer shall certify that the final presentence report is true and accurate to the best of his or her knowledge and belief, and that the Probation Officer has furnished all material revisions to the initial presentence report and the entire addendum to the Defendant's counsel, and counsel for the Government.
-Defendant's counsel shall promptly deliver copies of all such material to the Defendant. - (f) Pursuant to the authority granted in Fed.
+If any party believes that an additional conference could resolve or narrow any objection, that party shall seek a conference with the Probation Officer and the other party.
+Any such conference shall be held within thirty-one days following disclosure of the initial report.
+All unresolved objections shall be memorialized in writing by the objecting party and provided to the Probation Officer within seven days after the conference. - (e) Following any conference held pursuant to paragraph (d) of this Rule, but not later than forty-two days following disclosure of the initial report, the Probation Officer shall file the final presentence investigation report electronically and under seal with the restriction that the final report can be seen only by the assigned judge and any person that judge authorizes to see it and disclose the final report to the defendant's counsel and the assigned Assistant United States Attorney.
+The final report shall include an addendum identifying (1) all unresolved objections previously memorialized in writing; (2) a brief statement of the grounds for each such objection; (3) the Probation Officer's comments on each objection; and, if known, (4) a notation reflecting whether the parties intend to present evidence to the Court on any such objection at the sentencing hearing.
+The Probation Officer shall certify that the final report is true and accurate to the best of his or her knowledge and belief.
+The defendant's counsel shall promptly deliver a copy of the final report and the entire addendum to the defendant. - (f) Pursuant to the authority granted in Fed.
 R. Crim.
-P. 32(e) unless otherwise ordered in an individual case, the Probation Officer's recommendation, if any, on the appropriate sentence shall be disclosed in all copies of the initial and final presentence report including those furnished to counsel.
-However, no employee of the Probation Office of this Court may be called as a witness and examined concerning any such recommendation without the permission of the Court.
+P. 32(e) and unless otherwise ordered in an individual case, the Probation Officer's recommendation, if any, on the appropriate sentence shall be disclosed in the initial and final presentence report.
+However, without permission of the Court, no employee of the Probation Office may testify regarding any such recommendation.